History of Washington & Jefferson College: World War I era

-Hinitt was named president of Washington & Jefferson College on September 23, 1914.
+Frederick W. Hinitt was named president of Washington & Jefferson College on September 23, 1914.
 He assumed the duties of the presidency on January 4, 1915, and was officially inaugurated June 15, 1915.
 His tenure as president of W&J was dominated by the United States' entry into World War I. Total college enrollment dropped to 180, a decrease of 50%.
 The commencement of 1918 was held early to accommodate men who were deployed to Europe, but only 24 were able to attend.
 Hinitt's commencement sermon that year reflected this reality: "To the Class of 1918, divided on this day, with so many of your men absent in service, I have but this word to say: Fear God and serve your country!"
 He resigned the presidency of W&J on June 30, 1918, to accept the pastorate of the First Presbyterian Church of Indiana, Pennsylvania.

 William E. Slemmons served as President Pro Tem. of Washington & Jefferson College from May 1918 to June 1919.
 He served as a trustee of the board of trustees for 38 years and on W&J's faculty as adjunct professor of Biblical Literature from 1919 to 1935.
 He retired from full-time teaching in 1935, but he continued teaching two philosophy courses until his death on September 4, 1939, at the age of 83.

 Samuel Charles Black was elected president on April 18, 1919, and was inaugurated October 22, 1919.
 By the spring of 1920, the college had the largest enrollment in any one year during its history, increasing from the low point during the World War I years to 368 men freshmen.
 Black took leave of the college for summer of 1921 to marry.
 While on a honeymoon tour of national parks in Colorado, he became sick and died in Denver on July 25, 1921.